adobe-type-tools/box-drawing/README.md

 __Alternate method:__

 - Run the script on the command line.
-- A UFO full of Box Drawing Characters is created on your desktop (given that [Robofab][] is installed and working).
+- A UFO full of Box Drawing Characters is created (given that [Robofab][] is installed and working).